-Aneurin Bevan University Health Board Cardiff Council Caerphilly Council

-This section is relevant for: Cardiff & Vale University Health Board Rhondda Cynon Taf Council Blaenau Gwent Council

-Cwm Taf University Health Board Merthyr Tydfil Council Newport Council
+Aneurin Bevan University Health Board Cardiff Council Caerphilly Council This section is relevant for: Cardiff & Vale University Health Board Rhondda Cynon Taf Council Blaenau Gwent Council Cwm Taf University Health Board Merthyr Tydfil Council Newport Council

-- Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is an increase. - Compared with last week, the signal has increased across the region.
-However, the signal decreased at Cilfynydd. - The rapid increase indicator was triggered at Cardiff Bay during the last reporting period. - There was one sample missing from each of the sites in the region.
+- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region. - The rapid increase indicator was triggered at Cilfynydd during the last reporting period. - There was one sample missing from each of the sites in the region.